 Some big name firms are balking at shunning Russia, despite Ukraine invasion

-While hundreds of well-known companies like McDonald's and Coca-Cola are shutting down or suspending their operations in Russia in the wake of its invasion of U
+While hundreds of well-known American companies like McDonald's and Coca-Cola are shutting down or suspending their operations in Russia in the wake of its

 More in www.nbcnews.com